prymatex/prymatex/README.rst

 Why Prymatex?
 =============

-There are thouthands of text editors out there, and many of them are foused on writting code, just to name a few, Notepad++, Kate, Gedit, Scribes, etc.
+There are thousands of text editors out there, and many of them are foused on writting code, just to name a few, Notepad++, Kate, Gedit, Scribes, etc.